LamOne1/Data-Science-Nanodegree_Project-4/README.md

 1) apply data augmentations.
 2) tune the hyperparameters and the head of the model.
-3) use deep ensemble (more than one model), which solves the problem of model uncertainty and help detecting outliers (images that don't belong to the training set distribution)
+3) use deep ensemble (more than one model), which solves the problem of model uncertainty and help detecting outliers (images that don't belong to the data distribution)